xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 make
 ```

-These steps will not work anymore, as ArangoDB 3.0 does not come with a
+These steps will not work anymore, as AvocadoDB 3.0 does not come with a
 configure script.

 To build 3.0 on Linux, create a separate build directory first: